South Dakota – Day 1

 The day started relatively uneventful.
 I was about an hour behind schedule having decided to give myself an extra 45 minutes of sleep and a quick stop at hayseed’s house to say goodbye.

-I stopped in next town, Apache, for an indian taco.
-One of these days I’ll learn to make fry bread so I can make them for myself.
-Then I will not have to wait to have one once every ten years…about as often as I get back there.
+I stopped in the next town, Apache, for an indian taco.
+One of these days, I’ll learn to make fry bread so I can make it for myself.
+Then I will not have to wait ten years to have one…about as often as I get back there.

 OTHER TIDBITS: Binger, OK is the home of Johnny Bench.
-In 5th grade, my softball coach nicknamed a a teammate, Vickie, Johnny Bench because she was catcher and he called me Pete Rose because of my head first slides.
+In 5th grade, my softball coach nicknamed a teammate, Vickie, Johnny Bench because she was the catcher, and he called me Pete Rose because of my headfirst slides.
 I need to look up Red Rock Canyon in Hinton, OK.

 KANSAS SUCKS – Kansas state line